ppalladio/INTEgrate/README.md

 <h1>Intro</h1>
-**INTEgreat** is a European collaboration aimed at improving the integration of migrant communities in Europe. \nThe platform will directly contribute to the goals of the project and thus support migrant communities in different European countries.
+**INTEgreat** is a European collaboration aimed at improving the integration of migrant communities in Europe. </br></br>The platform will directly contribute to the goals of the project and thus support migrant communities in different European countries.

-<h1>Reference</h1></br></br>
+<h1>Reference</h1>
 <h2>General Marterial</h2>
 https://openculturalcenter.gitbook.io/integreat/pKqBwbQmOtKKzxJrq5ff/integreat-dissemination-plan/branding
 </br></br>